Who We Are.

 We can probably summarise Daddy Pau in one sentence:

-He loves his gym, he wakes up thinking about it, going to bed dreaming about it and calls the gym his baby.
+He loves his gym, he wakes up thinking about it, goes to bed dreaming about it and calls the gym his baby.

 Daddy is loved by our kids, he’s silly, fun and he’s a softie.
 An easy-going city boy who loves travelling with us, without any travel-related work commitments that is.
 An excellent travel tag-along in my opinion, sometimes a bit too clingy.